litprog/litprog/lit_v3/12_sudoku.md

 - `0.003%     (1 in 30,000) took more than 10 seconds`
 - `0.0001% (1 in 1,000,000) took more than 100 seconds`

-Here are the times in seconds for the 139 out of a million puzzles that took more than a second, sorted, on linear and log scales:
+Here are the times in seconds from puzzles that took more than a second, sorted, on linear and log scales:

 ![](static/sudoku_random_puzzle_times_linear.svg)
 ![](static/sudoku_random_puzzle_times_log.svg)